AustralianAntarcticDataCentre/GentleR/About/index.md

 - We meet 9-10:30am on Thursday each week in the AAD Science Tearoom.
 - Staff and students are encouraged to present their barely-started/ongoing/about-to-publish analysis work for gentle feedback.
-- If you have something you want to get advice about, you *can* just turn up on the day and put it on the table for informal advice.
+- If you have something you want to get advice about, you **can** just turn up on the day and put it on the table for informal advice.
-- There is an email list but it is *only* used for cancellations or special events, meeting go ahead every week unless notified otherwise.
+- There is an email list but it is **only** used for cancellations or advertising special events; meetings go ahead every week unless notified otherwise.
 - Email me (JMcK) to ask to be added to the email distribution list.
 - External attendees are picked up from AAD reception at 8:55 am sharp!
 - I will try to use the github page to give advance warning of informal discussion topics, but note I often don't know what these are ahead of time.